shane-kercheval/study-ai/README.md

 # study-ai

-Using Generative AI and semantic search to aid in studying.
+Lightweight terminal interface using Generative AI and semantic search to aid in studying.

-## Features
+Commands in `study.py` CLI:

-- Lightweight terminal interface
+- `cycle`:
-- Notes and flash cards:
     - Cycle through notes or flash cards.
     - Track correct/incorrect answers.
     - The more correct answers for a note or flash card, the less it will be shown.
-- Search
+- `search`:
     - uses embeddings and vector database (i.e. numpy matrix and cosine similarity)
+- `text-to-notes`:
-- Generate notes with AI
+    - Generate notes from a text/file with AI
 - Chat with AI using notes (coming soon)

+See `Makefile` for examples of how to use the CLI.

 ## Downsides / Limitations